ActianCorp/integration-manager-umbrella-helm-chart/README.md

 # Integration Manager Umbrella Chart
 This chart is not intended for production use.
-This serves as an overview for how Integration Manager can be configured to run on Kubernetes.
+This serves as an example for how Integration Manager can be configured to run on Kubernetes.

 ## Overview
 This chart installs the following components with no cloud dependencies required